stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 ## Compatibility to Bootstrap (and other CSS frameworks)

 Bootstrap interferes with the printing algorithm of pdf.js.
 Guard it with a media query to avoid unwanted effects, such as scaling the print to 65%.
-For example, if you're using SCSS and Bootstrap 4, include Bootstrap by adding this line to the global `styles.scss` file:
+For example, if you're using SCSS and Bootstrap 4, remove the import of Bootstrap.min.css from the Angular.json file.
+Instead, import it by including Bootstrap by adding this line to the global `styles.scss` file:

 ```css
 @media screen {